-This atlas contains maps of the climatological distribution of temperature at selected standard depth levels of the world ocean on a one-degree grid.
-Maps for annual, seasonal, and monthly compositing periods are presented at standard depth levels.
-Seasonal and monthly difference (from the annual mean) fields are also presented at selected standard depth levels.
+This atlas contains global maps of the climatological distributions of chlorophyll at selected standard depth levels on a one-degree grid.
+Maps for all-data annual and seasonal compositing periods are presented at standard depth levels.
+Seasonal differences (from the annual mean) fields are also presented for chlorophyll at the surface.
 The fields used to generate these maps were computed by objective analysis of historical data.
-Data distribution maps are presented for all-data annual, seasonal, and monthly compositing periods at selected standard levels.
+Data distribution maps are presented for all-data annual and seasonal compositing periods at selected standard levels.
+Chlorophyll data are particularly sparse for the climatological annual and seasonal compositing periods.
+However, due to intense interest in these fields, we present both analyses and data distribution plots.
+As with all maps showing the results of our objective analyses, hatching indicates regions in which data are too sparse to produce a representative analysis and our analysis mainly represent the first-guess field used.
+These fields show the current state of the distribution of chlorophyll data, and the need for additional data.
+As more data are received, we will improve on the quality and representativeness of the annual and seasonal climatological fields.